F1DNA/FlexFarmerAsAService/README.md

 # FlexFarmer As a Service
-Run FlexFarmer as a service - written for Ubuntu Server Your mileage (Distro) may vary
+Run FlexFarmer as a service - written for Ubuntu Server

+Your mileage (Distro) may vary

+Ubuntu Server for ARM folks should be able to use this guide as well, pay attention to the note about log files

 Visit [FlexPool.io](https://flexpool.io) to join the pool!
 (Note that I am in no way affiliated with FlexPool other than pointing my NFT's at their address in hopes of getting some mojos in return